Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-In this section, we reveal that skin critical states can also emerge in open quantum systems.
-The coupling between the system and its environment introduces dissipation and quantum jumps.
-The dynamics of such an open system is generally governed by the Lindblad master equation
+In this section, we demonstrate that the skin critical states can also emerge in open quantum systems.
+The coupling between the system and the environment introduces dissipation and quantum jumps.
+The dynamics of such an open quantum system is generally governed by the Lindblad master equation

-where $\hat{\rho}$ is the density operator, $\hat{H}$ describes the coherent system dynamics, and $\hat{L}_{n}$ are quantum jump operators that describe the system-environment coupling.
+where $\hat{\rho}$ is the density operator, $\hat{H}$ describes the coherent system dynamics, and $\hat{L}_{n}$ are quantum jump operators arising from the system-environment coupling.
 Equivalently, the master equation can be rewritten as